-The following day we headed to the Territory Park, as it was the only place where we could see Antilopine wallaroo.
+The following day we headed to Territory Park, as it was the only place where we could see Antilopine wallaroo – one of the common Northern Territory animals that avoided us elsewhere.
 The park was actually quite nice and the bird show was well worth watching to see a Black-breasted buzzard using a rock to crack an egg and an Osprey diving into a pool for a fish.

 In the afternoon we took a ferry to Mandorah to see the bats that roost underneath the jetty there.
 The roost was located directly underneath the wooden boards of the jetty and was quite hard to find, leave alone photograph.

 A Brahmini kite and a Sea eagle were very easy to find on the other hand, as they circled above us for a good half an hour.